dialogic-godot/dialogic/README.md

 - Settings
   - Added a new option to toggle the character "focus"/"dim" while speaking.
 - Added a button in timeline inspector plugin to open the selected timeline in the editor. [[ellogwen](https://github.com/ellogwen)]
+- Special thanks to [Jowan-Spooner](https://github.com/Jowan-Spooner) for the QA

 To view previous changes [click here](https://github.com/coppolaemilio/dialogic/blob/main/CHANGELOG.md).